 Do I need an accountant to control all this?

 Not necessarily.
-With an intuitive tool like Dealcar and good habits, you can handle much of the control yourself.
+With an intuitive tool like Dealcar and good habits, you can manage much of the control yourself.

 Conclusion

 Good financial management is not optional: it is the foundation for your dealership to be profitable in the long term.
-You don't need to be an accountant or have a huge team.
+You do not need to be an accountant or have a huge team.
 Just apply simple habits:

 Know what you spend and what you earn.